A Framework for Symmetric Self-Intersecting Surfaces: Conclusion and Outlook

 \section{Conclusion and Outlook}

-As can be seen from Table \ref{tab:icosahedra_timing}, for a group size of 2, which corresponds to just a single symmetry in the model, the average speedup in our data set is still $2.12$.
-Thus, even if no symmetries are known a-priori, symmetry detection as in \cite{EfficientSymmetry} and \cite{NewSymmetryDetection} can be used to compute the automorphism group and employ a symmetry-driven algorithm such as ours.
-If symmetries are already given, the advantage are even bigger.
+In Table \ref{tab:icosahedra_timing} of the Appendix, we can see the speedup for retriangulating and computing the outer hull of all $35$ symmetric icosahedra with edge length $1$.
+For an icosahedron with symmetry group size of 2, which corresponds to just a single symmetry in the complex, the average speedup in our data set is still $2.12$.
+Even if no symmetries are known a-priori, symmetry detection methods \cite{NewSymmetryDetection,EfficientSymmetry} can be used to compute the symmetry group to allow the application of the presented symmetry-driven algorithm in Section \ref{sec:symmetry}.
 The symmetry optimisation method can be also applied to infinite structures if the face-orbits are finite.
-For instance, crystallographic groups give examples of doubly periodic symmetries with face-orbit representatives sitting inside a fundamental domain, see \cite{TopologicalInterlocking,TPMS} for examples of such surfaces.\\ The study of chambers of an embedded complex can be used to compute various geometric properties such as volume and has the potential of designing interlocking puzzles \cite{InterlockingPuzzles} by subdividing a given complex into its chambers and introduce connectors.
+For instance, crystallographic groups give examples of doubly periodic symmetries with face-orbit representatives sitting inside a fundamental domain, see \cite{TopologicalInterlocking,TPMS} for examples of such surfaces.\\ The study of chambers of an embedded complex can be used to compute various geometric properties such as the volume and has the potential of designing interlocking puzzles \cite{InterlockingPuzzles} by subdividing a given complex into its chambers and introducing connectors.
+With this, we can also subdivide a given surface into chambers by introducing inner triangles leading to a complex inner structure.